Back to IBM Knowledge Hub

 The Challenge

-IBM's audit findings cited sub-capacity licensing discrepancies, entitlement mismatches, and deployment overages across virtualised environments.
+IBM's audit findings cited sub-capacity licensing discrepancies, entitlement mismatches, and deployment overages across virtualized environments.
 Given the stringent regulatory environment in the UAE and the need to maintain uninterrupted banking services, the bank engaged Redress Compliance to mitigate financial risks and resolve the audit.

 The Process